Thomas Krasonis

 Thomas Krasonis (born October 29, 2001) is a Greek professional racing driver.
-He competes in the NASCAR Euro Series, driving the No. 13 car for PK Carsport Racing Team.
+He competes in the NASCAR Euro Series, driving the No. 13 car for PK Carsport.
 He is the reigning OPEN European Champion in the NASCAR Euro Series, having won the 2025 title.
-He is the first Greek professional racing driver.
-He is also the NASCAR Euro Series Ambassador for Greece.
+He is the first Greek professional NASCAR driver.
+He is also the NASCAR Euro Series ambassador for Greece.